-Students must return the signed detention slip to school the next day or they will be assigned to a Buddy Room for the day.
+Students must return the signed detention slip to school the next day or they will be required to serve an additional detention and be assigned to a Buddy Room for the day.

 Detention can be an effective tool even for students with ADD/ADHD because ALL kids need structure and routine.
 Children need to understand what is going to happen next and what the positive and negatives outcomes of their behavior are.
-Our BIST model, paired with Accountability Cards, provides the structure and consistency for students to understand the expectations and consequences of their choices.
+Our BIST model, paired with Warning Slips provides the structure and consistency for students to understand the expectations and consequences of their choices.